 Avoid pixelated images as a best practice.
 Images and videos should render details sharply in the screen sizes and display styles Instant Articles supports.
 Minimally, media in Instant Articles must have the same resolution as or better than in your web versions.

 Images that zoom fullscreen should provide sufficient resolution to enable a good viewing experience for your readers.
 Disable the interactive tap-to-expand function in Instant Articles if a photo or video does not meet the following minimum resolution thresholds:

-Apply the built-in Facebook Likes, Comments and Shares to all media elements in your articles, unless you have a specific editorial reason not to do so.
+Apply the built-in Facebook Likes, Comments and Shares to your articles, unless you have a specific editorial reason not to do so.
 Enabling Likes, Comments and Shares multiplies the opportunities to increase organic reach and engagement.